ChaudharyAnshul/ChaudharyAnshul/README.md

   - [Website](https://chaudharyanshul.com/)

 ## About Me
 I'm a passionate and driven individual with a keen interest in data science and web development.
-Currently, I'm working on a project related to [insert project topic], and I'm always open to new ideas and collaborations.
+Currently, I'm working on a project related to Real-Time Data, and I'm always open to new ideas and collaborations.

 ## Projects
 Here are some of the projects I've worked on or currently working on: